markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 <!-- Device-Profile-{SSID}-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
-Specifies the name of the Wi-Fi network (32 bytes maximum) to create, configure, query, or delete.
+Specifies the Profile Name of the Wi-Fi network (32 bytes maximum) to create, configure, query, or delete.
 The name is case sensitive and can be represented in ASCII.
+In the URI, it must be %-escaped, but the non-%-escaped value is what's used when applied to the system.

+> [!NOTE]
+> This field is the Profile Name that will appear as a "Friendly Name" to the user and contains the Wi-Fi settings information.
+The non-%-escaped value must correspond to `<name>` in `<WLANProfile> <name>`.
+This value MAY be different from the SSID of the actual network being broadcast (which is under `<WLANProfile> <SSIDConfig> <SSID> <name>`).

+> [!IMPORTANT]
-SSID is the name of network you're connecting to, while Profile name is the name of the Profile that contains the WiFi settings information.
-If the Profile name isn't set right in the MDM SyncML, as per the information in the WiFi settings XML, it could lead to some unexpected errors.
-For example, `<LocURI>./Vendor/MSFT/WiFi/Profile/<MUST BE NAME OF PROFILE AS PER WIFI XML>/WlanXml</LocURI>`.
+> If the Profile name isn't set correctly in the MDM SyncML, as per the information in the Wi-Fi settings XML (`<WLANProfile>`, it could lead to some unexpected errors.
+In other words, if the profile is `<WLANProfile><name>Contoso Wi-Fi</name>{...}`, the MDM SyncML must be `<LocURI>./Vendor/MSFT/WiFi/Profile/Contoso%20Wi-Fi/WlanXml</LocURI>`.
 <!-- Device-Profile-{SSID}-Editable-End -->

 <!-- Device-Profile-{SSID}-DFProperties-Begin -->